Locally Prominent Semantic Features

 The systems, methods, devices, apparatuses, and tangible non-transitory computer-readable media in the disclosed technology can provide various technical effects and benefits, including an improving landmark determination for navigation and geocode.
 In particular, the disclosed technology may assist the user (e.g., a vehicle driver) in performing a technical task (e.g., driving a vehicle to a specified location) utilizing a continued and guided human-machine interaction process.
 It may also provide benefits, including improvements in the performance of communications networks, better resource usage efficiency, and improved safety.

-The disclosed technology can improve the performance of communications network operation by more effectively determining a set of landmarks to facilitate navigation.
-The set of landmarks can then get provided to more efficiently route traffic through a transportation network and avoid situations in which communications network bandwidth becomes wasted due to ineffective navigational directions (e.g., sending additional sets of instructions across the network when the first set of instructions is not properly followed).
-More effective provision of navigational instructions can reduce the number of navigational instructions sent through a communications network with a corresponding reduction in bandwidth utilization.
+The disclosed technology can improve the performance of communications network operation by more effectively determining a set of landmarks to ease navigation.
+The set of landmarks can then get provided to more efficiently route traffic through a transportation network and avoid situations in which communications network bandwidth becomes wasted due to ineffective navigational directions (e.g., sending more sets of instructions across the network when the first set of instructions is not properly followed).
+More effective provision of navigational instructions can reduce the number of navigational instructions sent through a communications network with a corresponding reduction in bandwidth use.

 Furthermore, the disclosed technology can improve the efficiency of resource consumption (e.g., fuel and electrical energy) by providing more effective navigational instructions that leverage the use of locally prominent landmarks.
 For example, navigational instructions that include landmarks can result in fewer missed turns and backtracking, thereby reducing the associated excess usage of fuel or electrical energy that results.